AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

         <ul>
           <li><code>typename</code> for a type;</li>
           <li><code>auto</code> for a value;</li>
-          <li>the template-head for a template</li>
+          <li>the template head for a template.</li>
         </ul>
       </td>
     </tr>
     <tr>
       <td>conformed</td>
       <td>
-        A template head is conformed if one of the following is true
+        A template head is conformed if one of the following is true:
         <ul>
           <li>
             Its parameter list only consists of type template parameters(<code>typename</code>);